 First, you will need to re-enroll in the university and/or register for courses.
 To re-enroll, fill out and submit this form to the Registrar’s Office at Abington first.
-DISSA won’t issue an I-20, if you are not eligible to return to Penn State for the term you are requesting.
+ISSA won’t issue an I-20, if you are not eligible to return to Penn State for the term you are requesting.

 Due to lack of adequate number of courses at Abington during summer, when requesting I-20, make sure you choose Fall or Spring semester.

-Once the new I-20 has been issued, you will have to pay the I-901 fee (SEVIS fee) for the new document, pay express mail so we can ship it to you, and complete the Mandatory Document Check-In in iStart.
+Once the new I-20 has been issued, you will have to pay the I-901 fee (SEVIS fee) for the new document, pay express mail so we can ship it to you, and complete the Immigration Document Check-In in iStart.

 More information about the SEVIS fee and Check-in will be included in the approval email so be sure to ready it very carefully.

 Upon your arrival, schedule appointment with Global Programs Staff for compliance, academic success and programming information.

 You are allowed to work on campus part-time (up to 20 hours per week) during the semester and full-time during academic breaks and in the summer at Penn State Abington, Click Here.